getstackhead/stackhead/Documentation/stackhead-modules/development/testing-modules.md

 3. test that content is served correctly
 4. tear down the deployed application

 In order to use the action you'll have to set up a webserver and make sure GitHub can connect via SSH onto it.
 Set up two TLDs \(or subdomains\) and point their DNS A record to that IP address.
+You may also use a DNS module to set up the A record in DNS instead of doing it manually.

 ```yaml
 - uses: getstackhead/stackhead@master